-There are some wonderful helmet liners that work well under a hard hat.
+Some wonderful helmet liners work well under a hard hat.
 These typically fasten under the chin, so they protect your head, ears, and part of your neck.
 You can also wear face masks and wrap-around eye protection to hold in body heat, and a scarf is a good option for protecting the rest of the neck and is easily removable if you get hot.
 It’s just important to avoid dangling ends that could get caught in equipment.

 It’s tricky to pick just the right gloves for construction work.
 They need to be heavy and durable, but with the right fabric and texture to allow you to remain dexterous.

 The most important thing here is to have waterproof, insulated boots so no moisture seeps in; once that happens no amount of layers will keep your feet warm.
-However, they also need to be breathable, so your own perspiration can get out.
-Insulated or thermal socks are a good bet, especially with a double layer.
+However, they also need to be breathable, so your perspiration can get out.
+Wear insulated or thermal socks, you can even double up on layers.

 Working the Right Way